ProgMEM-CC/miniblox.impact.client.updatedv2/README.md

 - `.toggle all` command currently non-functional (we are looking into it).
 - There is currently an issue with `Nuker`. (via a lot of packets sent you will get kicked instantly.)
-- There are issues with `SurvivalMode` and `FastBreak`.
-(Looking into it)
+- `FastBreak` doesn't work (Looking into it)
-- Reach is limited to 5-6 (same as killaura) due to Vector's goofy ahh anticheat.
+- Reach is limited to 6 (same as killaura) due to Vector's goofy ahh anticheat.
 - linking to killaura sometimes in the air hits will not register (however, (this is a miniblox anticheat problem - thanks vector) and not our client))
-- Scaffold works 99% of the time (but sometimes you can get voided) (again another vector issue)
+- Scaffold works 99% of the time, but sometimes you can get voided because of their new AntiLegit-I mean anticheat (again another vector issue)

 ## Changelog

 ## [v6.8.1] - 2025-10-24